Skip to main content

 );

-statements, comparison between the parameter and the actual value is case-sensitive.
-That is, AppLocalizations.of(context)!.pronoun("Male")
+Keep in mind that when using select statements, comparison between the parameter and the actual value is case-sensitive.
+That is, AppLocalizations.of(context)!.pronoun("Male") defaults to the "other" case, and returns "they".

 Escaping syntax

-, as normal characters.
-To ignore such tokens from being parsed, enable the use-escaping
+Sometimes, you have to use tokens, such as { and }, as normal characters.
+To ignore such tokens from being parsed, enable the use-escaping flag by adding the following to l10n.yaml:

 use-escaping: true

 The parser ignores any string of characters wrapped with a pair of single quotes.
 To use a normal single quote character, use a pair of consecutive single quotes.
-For example, the follow text is converted to a Dart String
+For example, the follow text is converted to a Dart String:

 {